-When it comes to keeping a Denver home toasty, your windows are a sizable factor interfering with you.
+When it comes to keeping a Denver home toasty, your windows are a sizable factor interfering with your intention.
 Glass panes have difficulty insulating rooms—especially compared to the insulated walls around them.
 Altogether, we give up up to 30 percent of the heating and cooling we make for our space through our windows, according to the U.S. Department of Energy.

 That’s why finding a fitting material for your window treatments is so essential for savings on home energy bills and to stop energy waste.
 At Louver Shop of Colorado, we’re happy to assist you in pick the best fit for your place during a free, in-home consultation.

 Schedule Free Consultation

 Below, we’ll delve into an inquiry we get frequently.
 Do wood blinds provide insulation and aid you in saving on utility bills?

 Elements used to keep heat in your rooms are gauged using R-values.
 This factor determines the insulation value of building elements—with higher values showing better insulating capacity for energy conservation.